akielaries/openMTPK-docs/docs/source/index.rst

-Welcome to RM-pkg's documentation.
+Welcome to openMTPK's documentation.
 ===================================
-**RM-pkg** is a reusable mathematics library written in C++ originally inspired from my undergraduate coursework at Northern Arizona University in mathematics, cybersecurity and computer science, Python based projects in CS 499 Contemporary Developments, Deep Learning, developments on vpaSTRM as well as my increasing curiosity of the all things
+**openMTPK** is a open-source mathematics package written in C++ originally inspired from my undergraduate coursework at Northern Arizona University in mathematics, cybersecurity and computer science, Python based projects in CS 499 Contemporary Developments, Deep Learning, developments on vpaSTRM as well as my increasing curiosity of the all things